kcbj/kcbj-sponsors/README.md

 # KCBJ Sponsors

-*KCBJ Sponsors* is a small program to generate an A4 PDF with the sponsors of korfballclub [KCBJ](http://www.kcbj.be/)
+*KCBJ Sponsors* is a small program of korfballclub [KCBJ](http://www.kcbj.be/) to:
+ 1. generate an A4 PDF with the sponsors
+ 1. generate an HTML presentation with the sponsors

 ## How to use?